History of slavery in West Virginia: Occupations

 Salt was one of the first exports from West Virginia.
 By 1828 sixty-five wells along the Kanawha River produced 787,000 bushels of salt per year, and by 1835 the industry used the labor of nearly 3,000 men, mostly enslaved people.
 Much of Charleston's growth was a result of this resource.
 By 1852 a yearly fleet of 400 flatboats moved three million bushels of salt to markets south and midwest.
 The growth of the salt industry also resulted in exploitation of lumber, coal and gas resources, with increased use of slave labor.
 By 1860, however, salt production was in decline, with only 14 wells located in the counties of Kanawha, Mason, Marion and Mercer.
 Kanawha County wells used 63% of all male and 29% of all female enslaved people in the county.
 Slaves could be hired for half the cost of free workers, and required less supervision.
 Living conditions for the enslaved people were unsanitary, and outbreaks of cholera often occurred.
 In 1844 one hundred enslaved people died over a three-month period from cholera.
 The actual number of enslaved people in the Kanwaha Valley exceeded the stated census numbers due to the shifting population of hired slaves in the salt industry.

 Coal was used to fuel the salt furnaces of the Kanawha Valley, and by 1860 twenty-five companies were engaged in coal mining in West Virginia, the largest being the Winifrede Mining and Manufacturing Company.
 These companies advertised for hired slaves at $120 to $200 a year.
 Women and children were also employed in the mines.
 Approximately 2000 enslaved people were employed in coal mining.
 A system of slides, tramways and rail moved the coal to barges for export to Louisville, Cincinnati and the lower south.

 By 1860 West Virginia had 14 iron plantations.
-One of the largest was Ice's Ferry Iron Works in Monongalia County.
-At its peak, between 1838 and 1848, Ice's Ferry Iron Works employed 1,700 slave and free workers.
 These facilities often occupied from one-quarter to one-third of the land in their home counties, averaging about 12000 acre.
 Slave labor made up about 75% of the work force.